sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

   - *Update the schema of the Dataset*
   - *Click "Save"*

- When you open any application, all existing Datasets specific to the application are displayed in the datsets tab.
+ When you open your application, all existing datasets specific to the application are displayed in the Datsets tab.

  .. figure:: ../_assets/tutorials/dataset/1.PNG
    :alt: Dataset